 Cindy was seeing her kids for less than an hour a day

-She arrived home and had only a brief time with them before she apologetically tucked them into to bed.
+She arrived home and spent only a brief time with them before apologetically tucking them into bed.
 Each night, she vowed silently to change things.
 It was the same promise she'd whispered to herself for months.
-But work needed her.
+But the work demands were strong.

 Cindy tried to make up for it on weekends

-She found herself, however, exhausted and with little patience left.
-The majority of what she had for energy, focus and compassion were used up in the day-to-day grind at the office.
+Cindy found herself exhausted and with little patience left.
+Most of what she had for energy, focus and compassion was used up in the day-to-day grind at the office.
 Cindy craved balance.
 She wanted to divide her time between work and home and not have them interfere with each other.
 Yet she could never find a way to do that.

 Work-Life Balance doesn't work

 That is because there isn't a way.
-If you, like Cindy, have wondered how to better juggle everything to find more harmony in your days, you are not alone.
+You are not alone if you, like Cindy, have wondered how to juggle everything better to find more harmony in your days.

 Women are tugged at constantly

 Working women, especially leaders, feel pulled in all directions.
 It's not just work and kids.
-You also know you need to put some attention to your health and well-being.
+You also know you need to pay attention to your health and well-being.
 Likely you have some community groups that you feel a responsibility to.
-Your marriage, parents, and the renovation projects all scream for their share of your priceless time.
+Your marriage, parents, and renovation projects all scream for their share of your priceless time.